Project-Herophilus/ApplicationFramework-HDF/Node-Intelligent-DataRouter/README.md

-# Node-FHIR-DataRouter
+# Node-Intelligent-DataRouter

-The FHIR Data Router is designed as a Cloud Native very lightweight component that can pull data from a specific topic and drive it to various topics and/or FHIR centric resources.
+The Node Intelligent Data Router is designed as a Cloud Native very lightweight component that can pull data from a specific topic and drive a few specific scenarios.

 # Settings
-The biggest thing to understand is that all settings for this are contained within a .env file.
-It is important to know that if you clone the repository the file  WILL NOT be included or created.
-You must manually create a .env file and the settings used are defined below.
+The biggest thing to understand is that all settings for this are demonstrated below and intended to be implemented as environment variables, all specific to the implementation.

+The settings used are defined below, if you are using a Mac you can create a .sh file and run source<filename.sh> before starting this code in the same terminal space if needed.

 ```
-# Database Tech
+# Platform Settings
-database=mysql
+export httpPort=8888
+export runQuantity=7500
-# Database Setting
+# Auditing
-dbhost=hostname or ip
-dbuser=username
-dbpassword=password
-db=datasynthesis
+export auditing=false
+export auditingTopicName=kic_appintgrtntransactions
 # Output
-outputadapter=File
+# values: kafka kafka-datapersistence file rdbms nosql
+export outputAdapter=kafka-datapersistence
-# Output Setting
+# Kafka Settings
+export kafkaServer=localhost:9092
+export kafkaBaseTopic= undefined
+export kafkaDefaultGroup=undefined
+export kafkaConsumerTopic= undefined
+export kafkaProduceTopic=undefined
+export kafkaClientID="1234"
 ```

 # Pre-Requisites